Klurifixus/Fixus-the-bus/README.md

 12. Realized favicon did´nt work.
 So updated the href and now the path is right.
 13. added general style and project style, relized i needed to change background color to the pallette i choosen.
 14. Also made the footer to be pushed to bottom by guidence of love running. (didnt remember the settings fully)
+15. Put font-family in the body of css. right now montserrat and sanserif but that might change in the futur.
+16.